SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/AboutSwift.rst

 Swift provides seamless access to existing Cocoa frameworks and mix-and-match interoperability with Objective-C code.

+..
+Need a different word than "safe" in the paragraph below.
+   In a technical/Swift context, "safe" means "memory safe" -- that is, the opposite of permitting/causing memory corruption.

+..
+I'm not sure exactly what "optimized native code" is meant to mean below, but I think the intent was to point out that Swift isn't interpreted and doesn't use some sort of high-level, JVM-like bytecode.

 Swift is an industrial-quality systems programming language.
 By adopting safe programming patterns,
-Swift eliminates entire classes of unsafe code.
+Swift eliminates entire classes of unsafe code:
-Variables are always initialized before use, arrays and integers are checked for overflow, and memory is managed automatically.
+Variables are always initialized before use, arrays indices are checked for out-of-bounds errors, integers are checked for overflow, optionals ensure that `nil` values are handled explicitly, memory is managed automatically, and error handling allows controlled recovery from unexpected failures.
-Optionals ensure that `nil` values are not created or accessed at runtime.
-Not just safe, Swift is built to be fast as well.
+Swift is also built to be fast.
-Using the incredibly high-performance LLVM compiler, Swift code is transformed into optimized native code that gets the most out of modern hardware.
+Swift code is transformed into optimized native code that gets the most out of modern hardware.
-The syntax and standard library have also been tuned to make the most obvious way to write your code also perform the best.
+The syntax and standard library have also been tuned based on the guiding principle that the obvious way to write your code should also perform the best.
-Combining safety and speed, Swift is an excellent choice for everything from "hello, world" to an entire operating system.
+Combining safety and speed, Swift is an excellent choice for everything from "Hello, world!" to an entire operating system.

 Swift is friendly to new programmers.
 It's the first compiled language that is as expressive and enjoyable as a scripting language.
-It supports playgrounds, an innovative feature that allows programmers to experiment with Swift code and see the results immediately, without the overhead of building and running an app.
+It supports playgrounds, an innovative feature that allows you to experiment with Swift code and see the results immediately, without the overhead of building and running an app.
 Combining powerful type inference and pattern matching with a modern, lightweight syntax